AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-An Initial_Condition aspect may only be placed in an ``aspect_specification``
+An Initial_Condition aspect shall only be placed in an ``aspect_specification``
    of a ``package_specification``.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: TBD

 #.
 The Initial_Condition aspect shall follow the Abstract_State aspect and
    Initializes aspect if they are present.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: TBD

 #.
 Each variable or state abstraction appearing in an Initial_Condition aspect
    of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.

    .. ifconfig:: Display_Trace_Units